Walk to Shop

 Chittenden County Regional Planning Commission awards Net Zero Vermont a two-year UPWP grant to advance its work to engage all Vermonters–to encourage more people to walk more often using a shopping trolley and to raise awareness about the 15-minute neighborhood, active mobility, transit and food security.

-World Car Free Day, September 22
+Celebrated World Car Free Day, City Hall Park

 Hundreds of Vermonters including students will participate in World Car Free Day.
 Net Zero Vermont is pleased to join our friends in celebrating World Car Free Day in Burlington, Thursday, September 22nd.
 Leave your car at home, grab your trolley and walk to shop, hop on your bike and take the bus are easy and great ways to get around.
 Plan your trip now and enjoy the sights and sounds of the natural way to go, a cup of coffee with your carpool help Vermont make a dent in saving carbon.
 Together we can make a Big Impact.
 Join Go!
 Vermont for free and begin tracking your green commute trips to earn incentives and rewards.